 In Missouri, courtship and egg-laying likely occur in May and June.
 In middle to late June, the female lays 5–18 eggs in a moist, shallow burrow under rocks, logs, or boards.
 She remains with her eggs until they hatch, protecting them aggressively from predators and intruders.
 Eggs hatch in 1–2 months.
 As with many other skinks, the hatchlings have a bright blue tail.
 They reach sexual maturity in 2 years.

 Often when we think of our interactions with animals, we focus on what they can do for us: Can we eat them?
 Or might they harm us?
-And so on.
-But with most rare or declining species, the situation is reversed: Our human settlements and agriculture have eliminated most of their ancestral habitat; so what can we do for them?
+But when it comes to rare or declining species, the situation is reversed: Our human settlements and agriculture have eliminated most of their ancestral habitat; so what can we do for them?
 Often, it comes down to habitat conservation.

 This species eats a variety of insects and spiders.
 Animals that prey on prairie skinks include snakes, hawks, badgers, skunks, and birds.
 Prairie skinks may be captured by loggerhead shrikes, as their bodies have been seen impaled on barbwire fences in the shrikes' typical fashion.